jolo-dev/nordcloud-linkstation/README.md

 pnpm run dev
 ```

 The frontend will run on http://localhost:3000.
+It might happen that you have to refresh the page.

 ## Deployment